We are excited to launch the PingAura MCP Server. This fast bridge connects your AI tools to your visibility data, audits, and content.

 - Content teams: Review and optimise AI-generated content inline.

-Once you have this loop running, consider building reusable prompts and automations that query PingAura on demand.
+Once this loop is running, build reusable prompts that query PingAura on demand.

 Best practices to use MCP effectively

-- Use MCP during execution time, not just when you need reports.
+- Use MCP during work, not just for reports.

-- Build repeatable prompt templates for recurring checks (weekly summaries, release-time audits, etc.).
+- Build prompt templates for recurring checks (weekly summaries, audits).

-- Integrate MCP into existing workflows like standups, PR reviews, and content sprints.
+- Add MCP to standups, PR reviews, and content sprints.

 FAQs